Near Fort Hunter in Montgomery County, New York — The American Northeast (Mid-Atlantic)

 Erected by Schoharie Crossing State Historic Site.

 Regarding Putman's Lock Grocery.
 Putman's Store began as a family business.
 Garret and his son John were listed as grocers in the 1855 New York State census.
 Their wives, Garret's daughter and another son were also part of the household living at the family homestead near the store.
 By 1860, the scene had changed.
 John and Garret had returned to farming, while neighbors of the Putmans ran the canal store.
 Thus began a pattern that would last until 1892; the Putman's owned the grocery while an ever-changing roster of neighbors acted as the grocers.
 Althought Johnn Putman was again listed as a store keeper in 1892, he later returned to farming.
-It is probable that by 1900, or 1905 the latest, the store
+It is probable that by 1900, or 1905 the latest, the store was no longer

 In its heyday, the fourteen-mile section of the Erie Canal near Amsterdam, New York, boasted forty stores.
 Businesses similar to the Putman's Grocery were located at just about every lock on the canal and at many points in between.
 As one canalman noted, these stores provided an astounding variety of goods and services.
 Canalside stores stocked anything a canal fleet needed in the way of patent medicine, cooking pots, tinware, candy, food, shoes, clothing, raingear, and drygoods.
 Also available were supplies such as hay, oats, straw, or shavings, harnesses, horse collars, whiffle trees, tow lines, horse bridges, fenders, pike poles, hardware, etc. It was also possible to replenish cooking and drinking water at these places; kerosene, or coal oil had to be obtained from these supply points as oil lamps were the only type of illumination to be had on the canal boats at that time.